ufz/ogs/web/content/docs/benchmarks/hydro-thermal/HeatTransportInStationaryFlow/index.md

  and ThermoRichardsMechanics (TRM), respectively.
- In order to provide a reference result for the same benchmark of THM and TRM, a 2D domain of 1 m $\times$ 0.1 m is used, which is discretized into 3$\times$39 quadrilateral elements.
+ In order to provide a reference result for the same benchmark of THM and TRM, a 2D domain of 1 m $\times$ 0.1 m is used, which is discretised into 3$\times$39 quadrilateral elements.

 ## Result